-Addiction, like any other chronic illness, requires a network of participants that either supports the illness or supports recovery from it.
-Whether dealing with heart disease, diabetes, asthma or a host of other health conditions, the constellation of people involved include all those who in some way live with, accommodate, tolerate or support the illness.
+Addiction, like any other chronic illness, requires a network of participants that support either the illness or recovery from it.
+Whether dealing with heart disease, diabetes, asthma, or a host of other health conditions, the constellation of people involved include all those who in some way live with, accommodate, tolerate, or support the illness.
 Similarly, recovery from addiction requires a constellation of family and supportive others to maximize the opportunity for ongoing sobriety.

 Contact Us Today